What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 DuPont engineer Nathaniel Wyeth invented PET (Polyethylene Terephthalate) plastic bottles in the USA in 1973 and polyethylene terephthalate (PET) bottles.
 It’s the first plastic bottle to withstand the pressure of carbonated liquids.

 • PET or PETE is typically recycled into tote bags, furniture, carpet, paneling, fiber, and polar fleece.
-It is used to make water bottles, juice, soft drinks, mouthwash, sports drinks, and containers for condiments like salad dressing, jelly, ketchup, and jam.
-Polyethylene Terephthalate is considered safe, but it can leach toxic metal antimony.
+It also makes water bottles, juice, soft drinks, mouthwash, sports drinks, and containers for condiments like salad dressing, jelly, ketchup, and jam.
+Polyethylene Terephthalate is safe but can leach the toxic metal antimony.

 Plastic #2 – HDPE (High-Density Polyethylene)